Tech Brief Video Series – Enterprise Networking

 Reasons for packet loss

-Packet loss can occur for several reasons and describes lost packets of data not reaching their destination after being transmitted across a network.
+Packet loss can occur for several reasons.
+It describes lost packets of data that do not reach their destination after being transmitted across a network.
 Packet loss occurs when network congestion, hardware issues, software bugs, and other factors cause dropped packets during data transmission.

 The best way to measure packet loss using ping is to send a series of pings to the destination and look for failed responses.
 For instance, if you ping something 50 times and get only 49 ICMP replies, you can estimate packet loss at roughly 2%.
 There is no specific value of what would be a concern.
 It depends on the application.
 For example, voice applications are susceptible to latency and loss, but other web-based applications have a lot of tolerance.